dotlang/language/README.md

 AssertStmt = 'assert' condition [':' expression]
 ```
 - Assert makes sure the given `condition` is satisfied.
 - If condition is not satisfied, it will throw an exception (exception is a built-in type).
+This will exit current function and outer functions, until it is expected.
 - You can return an exception directly too: `return exception(1,2,3)`
 - There is no `throw` keyword and this is the only way to cause exception.
 - Output of any function is automatically updated with `| exception`.